Ingham

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Ingham's median income among taxpayers was $47,011 in financial year 2022.
+Ingham's median income among taxpayers in financial year 2022 was $47,011.
 The average income stood at $55,615 during the same period.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
-By March 2025, current estimates project Ingham's median income to be approximately $52,516 and average income at around $62,128, based on Wage Price Index growth of 11.71% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Ingham all fall within the 4th to 13th percentiles nationally.
-The income bracket of $400 - $799 dominates with 29.2% of residents (1,326 people), unlike regional patterns where the $1,500 - $2,999 bracket is dominant at 31.7%.
-Ingham has modest housing costs, retaining 88.1% of income, but its total disposable income ranks at just the 8th percentile nationally.
+These figures are lower compared to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
+Based on a 13.99% growth in wages since financial year 2022, estimated incomes for September 2025 would be approximately $53,588 (median) and $63,396 (average).
+Census data shows that household, family, and personal incomes in Ingham fall between the 4th and 13th percentiles nationally.
+The income bracket of $400 - 799 dominates with 29.2% of residents, while across the region, the $1,500 - 2,999 bracket dominates with 31.7%.
+Despite modest housing costs allowing for 88.1% income retention, total disposable income ranks at just the 8th percentile nationally.

 Frequently Asked Questions - Income